-According to information published by the American medical community, more than 16 million of adults and almost 7,000,000 children in the United States suffer from asthma each and every year, with these figures getting larger and larger on an annual basis.
+According to information published by the American medical community, more than 16 million of adults and almost 7 million children in the United States alone suffer from asthma each and every year, with these figures getting larger and larger on an annual basis.

 A chronic lung disease that affects the ability for air (and life critical oxygen) to reach the lungs – or to get out just as smoothly – asthma was responsible for almost a half a million hospitalizations in the state of Illinois alone per year, many of them critical and quite serious.

 And, while modern medicine has gotten a lot better and effectively treating asthma, they are still aren’t any “cures” that work to completely destroy the causes of the disease in the human body that have been proven to be 100% effective yet.

 Most solutions prescribed by doctors around the United States deal specifically with treating the most life-threatening symptoms of asthma, rather than diving deep and destroying the actual underlying issues that are causing these symptoms to present themselves in the first place.